Debalent/Finthos/PROSPECT-EMAIL-TEMPLATE.md

 - Maximum liability limited to $1,000 as outlined in attached disclaimer

 **CONFIDENTIALITY NOTICE:**
-This email and attachments contain confidential information of Finthos Inc. Unauthorized disclosure is prohibited.
+This email and attachments contain confidential information of PeopleTrustPay Inc. Unauthorized disclosure is prohibited.
 Use is restricted to evaluation purposes only under terms of attached legal disclaimer.

 ---

-**© 2025 Finthos Inc. - Confidential Business Communication**
+**© 2025 PeopleTrustPay Inc. - Confidential Business Communication**